Rose and Insects – Healthy Rose

 LEAF ROLLING SAWFLIES deposit their eggs on the leaves causing them to roll at the edges and hang down.

 The larvae (grubs) of these insects usually devour the upper side of leaves and skeletonize them.

 The principal diseases of roses are due to parasitic fungi, and do damage by stealing vital foods from their tissues.

-MILDEW This starts with white or greyish white spots on the young leaves and eventually spreads all over the plants, making them look as if they have been dusted with flour.
+This starts with white or greyish-white spots on the young leaves and eventually spreads all over the plants, making them look as if they have been dusted with flour.
 The leaves become distorted.
 Dryness at the roots often makes plants susceptible to mildew.
 Thus by keeping roses well-watered, the incidence of the disease can be reduced.

-Fortunately there appears to be a few garden roses that are very highly resistant to attack.
+Fortunately, there appear to be a few garden roses that are very highly resistant to attack.
 These are listed on the right.

-RUST This has three characteristics : it only seems to attack roses in certain areas in this country, it often remains for two years or so and then disappears, and its spores need to be frozen to germinate and attack the following year.
-The last two might be connected, because a mild winter might prevent freezing.
-The disease appears in spring as rust colored swellings on the back of the leaves.
+This has three characteristics: it only seems to attack roses in certain areas in this country, it often remains for two years or so and then disappears, and its spores need to be frozen to germinate and attack the following year.
+The last two might be connected because a mild winter might prevent freezing.
+The disease appears in spring as rust-colored swellings on the back of the leaves.
 In June, orange-colored spores develop.
 These germinate and the infection is widely spread.
-Later in August, they turn black and in this form they live over the winter.
+Later in August, they turn black and in this form, they live over the winter.